Case Management/Social Services, Education/Teaching/Training

 Official Transcripts indicating at least 9 hours of coursework in Early Childhood Education required.

 At least two years’ experience of success in the provision of services to children, youth and families in at risk communities.

-Must have a valid Illinois Driver’s License, access to a reliable transportation and proof of auto insurance for the completion of home visits.
+Must have a valid Illinois Driver’s License, access to reliable transportation and proof of auto insurance for the completion of home visits.

 Ability to work flexible hours including occasional evenings and weekends as required.